dbt-labs/docs.getdbt.com/website/docs/tutorial/1a-setting-up-bigquery.md

    2. If you already have an existing organization, you can select the project drop down in the header bar, and create a new project from there.
     <Lightbox src="/img/bigquery/project-dropdown.png" title="Bigquery Project Dropdown" />

    3. Select "NEW PROJECT"
     <Lightbox src="/img/bigquery/new-project-creation.png" title="Bigquery New Project Creation" />

    4. It will automatically populate with a project name, feel free to pick something that makes more sense.
 I chose 'dbt Learn - Bigquery Setup'.
 Click “Create”!

-## Access Sample Data Within BigQuery
+## Loading data

 BigQuery supports public data sets that can be directly queried, so we will show you how to access those datasets via select statements.
 Additionally, we will show you how to populate your own database objects with that data.

 1. Head back to the [BigQuery Console](https://console.cloud.google.com/bigquery), and ensure your new project is selected.
     > Note: If you do not see your account or project, click on your profile picture on the far right to ensure you are under the proper email address account.
 Sometimes when following links, your account switches from personal email to work email, or vice versa.

 2. Copy and paste the below queries into the Query Editor to validate that you are able to run them successfully.